EzekielEkanem/team-1d/intellij/doc/use-cases/use-case-give-feedback.md

 ## 2. Other stakeholders and their goals

 __Vassar dining administration__: wants to view vassar students' and staffs' feedback on food items
+__System__: wants to redirect users to their default email service whenever they want to give a feedback

 ## 3. Preconditions